 The difference between Shelter-in-Place and Lock Down is that the former involves shut down of the HVAC systems, and allows for the free movement of students within the building.
 However, classes in bungalows and buildings with exterior passageways will have to remain in the classroom.

-1. The Principal will make the following announcement on the PA system.
-If the PA system is not available, the Principal will use other means of communication, i.e., sending messengers to deliver instructions.
+1. The Principal will notify all staff via telephone and 2 way radio.
 The Principal should be calm, convey reassuring comments that the situation is under control and give clear directions.